What does “kurage” mean in Japanese?

 - 母 : a kanji character used to mean ‘mother’ in Japanese.

-From these two kanji characters, we can understand that the second kanji expression of “kurage” literally means ‘water mother’ in Japanese.
+These two kanji characters tell us that the second kanji expression of “kurage” literally means a ‘water mother’ in Japanese.
 Perhaps, Japanese people in the past thought that jellyfish were animals absorbing water in the sea and discharging it on the shore.
-So, they used the kanji character for a mother as a metaphor for this nature.
-This idea is a bit eccentric, but I love their sense of metaphor.
+So, they used the kanji character for ‘mother’ as a metaphor.
+This idea is a bit eccentric, but I love their senses of metaphor.

-So far, I’ve explained the definition and meaning of “kurage” and its two kanji expressions in detail.
+So far, I’ve explained the definition and meaning of “kurage” together with its kanji expressions.
 Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “jellyfish” in Japanese